9A4AM/RS-41-Attiny85-Configurator/README.md

 # RS41-Attiny85-Configurator
-Config Vaisala RS-41 frequency and serial nummber (Call) and power with Attiny85 (may be work with Attiny45 too) MCU over serial communication.
+Config Vaisala RS-41 frequency and serial nummber (Call or ID) and power with Attiny85 (may be work with Attiny45 too) MCU over serial communication.
 MCU is powered from RS-41.
 After powered on RS41, with connected MCU to XData connector, time for configuration is about 10-15 seconds.

 After that MCU is not needed!